Divyasri2607/Mean-and-Variance/README.md

 # Date:

+# Mean and variance of a discrete distribution

 # Aim :

 To find mean and variance of arrival of objects from the feeder using probability distribution